Advice

 “If you have a busy personal or professional schedule, then full-service wedding planning is a great option for you.
 There are much fewer limitations within this level of service, as the planner takes on the full responsibility of all of the planning of the wedding.
 It can take an additional 10-20 hours a week to plan a wedding, so a couple must ask themselves, do they have the time to take on the time equivalent of a part-time job?
 And, being available during business hours will also need to be required as multiple emails, phone calls, and meetings will need to take place during the week, during the typical 9-5 hours.
 Wedding vendors are very busy on the weekends doing events, so they will do most of their ‘office work' and meetings during the week, and most of them have very limited availability during the weeknights, as they have families themselves.” -Staci Mandikas, Owner, UNIQUE Weddings + Events

 “When you are starting to plan your wedding, it can be hard to know the difference between what wedding planning services you should choose.
 Full-service wedding planners are going to help you from start to finish.
 Full-service is for you if you are unorganized, have a super busy work schedule, or just want an easy wedding planning experience.
-You basically get to have the fun in wedding planning since our job is to track everyone down and handle most of the communication for you.
+You basically get to have fun in wedding planning since our job is to track everyone down and handle most of the communication for you.
 We love working with our full-service clients because we work so closely with you and your fiance' for a year to two years out.
 We are your soundboard for all the things, and we really speed up the decision-making process since you get our advice every step of the way.
 For example, we are able to help select vendors for you based on our experience and knowing their personalities well.
 That way we can match you with people that are totally your vibe!
-We also love full-service wedding planning because we are able to bounce ideas off of you and present ideas that you may have never thought about doing!” -Delaney Driver, Owner, Wilder Mind Events
+We also love full-service wedding planning because we are able to bounce ideas off of you and present ideas that you may have never thought about doing!” -Delaney Driver, Wilder Mind Events

 “If you don’t get much enjoyment out of the outreach, planning, organizing, and also don’t have much time in your own personal and work schedule, full-service may be for you if it is in your budget!
 It is important to know that although it is full-service, and we provide complete management, you still have the final answer and vision behind your own wedding day.
-Full-service manages all of your vendor recommendations and outreach, all correspondence to inquire and edit proposals, your design from florals and rentals to invitations and day of details, all of your guest transportation and accommodations, your welcome bags and budget spreadsheet, and of course your wedding day from start to finish as well as everything in between!” -Lauren Gertz, Owner & Lead Planner, MDP Events
+Full-service manages all of your vendor recommendations and outreach, all correspondence to inquire and edit proposals, your design from florals and rentals to invitations and day of details, all of your guest transportation and accommodations, your welcome bags and budget spreadsheet, and of course, your wedding day from start to finish as well as everything in between!” -Lauren Gertz, MDP Events

 Which is Right For Me?